- Last Updated: July 11, 2017

 - Deep brain stimulation (DBS): DBS does not require destruction of brain tissue and is FDA-approved for compassionate treatment of OCD.
 DBS also carries the same risks as radiofrequency ablation.

-Focused Ultrasound is a non-invasive modality to ablate the tissues discussed in the approaches above.
+Focused ultrasound is a non-invasive modality to ablate the tissues discussed in the approaches above.
 Thermal ablation allows for cell death in a precise location with minimal damage to surrounding tissue.
-OCD is ideal for focused ultrasound therapy as the area of the brain that is targeted is relatively small, and the surrounding normal tissue can be monitored with MRI during the treatment.
+OCD is ideal for MRgFUS therapy as the area of the brain that is targeted is relatively small, and the surrounding normal tissue can be monitored with MRI during the treatment.
 Clinical trials are in progress.

 A pilot clinical trial conducted at Yonsei University College of Medicine used focused ultrasound to perform bilateral anterior limb capsulotomies in OCD patients, all of which were refractory to medical therapy.
 The results of the first four patients with six months follow-up were recently published.
 These patients experienced gradual improvement in obsessive-compulsive thoughts and behaviors and showed sustained improvement in depression and anxiety over six months.
 The enrollment in this study is complete and the results will be published soon.